 HP chose to make a direct investment in Hortonworks, which extended its last funding round, closed months ago, to accept an additional $50M.
 The oddity of these mechanics aside, HP gets significant impact for its money: Martin Fink, its CTO, joins the board.
 HP will integrate the Hortonworks Data Platform (HDP) into its HAVEn offering, invest resources to certify its Vertica column-store analytic DBMS with HDP, and provide 1st line support.
 Hortonworks gets access to the global HP channel which could provide a major boost to its sales capabilities.
 HP was already a reseller, but, HP has been partnering with MapR as well for some time, and this relationship does not end that one.
 HP gets access to a leader in the continuing development of Apache Hadoop, and it’s likely that the relationship will expand as the two decide what their roadmap will be.

 Increasingly, the players are marshaling their forces for global competition, global sales and support, and increased integration with enterprise-class architectures.
 These moves will hardly close this round of the maneuvering – it will be interesting to see what comes next.

-Category: apache hadoop big-data data-warehouse dbms gartner hadapt hortonworks hp ibm mapr microsoft oracle rdbms revelytix teradata
+Category: apache hadoop data-and-analytics-strategies data-warehouse dbms gartner hadapt hortonworks hp ibm mapr microsoft oracle rdbms revelytix teradata

 Tags: apache hadoop big-data-2 cdh cloudera data-warehouse hadapt hortonworks hp ibm mapr microsoft oracle revelytix teradata